hcare360/s3uploader-ui/README.md

 display: none;
 }
 ```
-> After this change you need to re-run `amplify publish`
+> After this change you need to re-run `amplify publish` or push a commit if using CI/CD

 ### Prerequisites